streamlinecoreinitiative/judaismonline1-hostgator/README.md

 - News section populated from the JTA API (`update_news.py`).
 - Optional `update_site.py` script automates creating posts, freezing the site and pushing updates to GitHub.
+- Login and admin pages are only available when running the Flask app locally and are excluded from the static site.
+The navigation bar hides the related buttons when pages are frozen so they won't appear on GitHub Pages.

 ## Setup